felippe-regazio/sh-simple-deployer/README.md

 # Requirements

-This scripts requires a Unix system with rsync installed, and the server must accept SSH connections.
+1. \*Unix system with rsync installed.
+2. The project server must accept SSH connections.

-Works well with Linux and Mac OS.
+# Git ?

+This script was made to work with git.
+But if your project its not using git, there is no problem.
+You will see a `fata: ...` error on the deployment information telling you `not a git repository`, just ignore it.

 # Rsync